coryan/coryan.github.io/_posts/2017-01-04-on-benchmarking-part-1.md

 be linear on the range size.

 Sometimes we will also need to move the `tk_inside` pointer beyond the capacity of the vector.
-In this case we first make room by moving the as many as $$vector.size$$ elements from the vector into the map.
+In this case we first make room by moving as many as $$vector.size$$ elements from the vector into the map.
-This can also be implemented as a amortized $$O(vector.size)$$ operation, because all the insertions happen at the same location, and `std::map::emplace_hint` is guaranteed to be amortized constant time.
+This can also be implemented as an amortized $$O(vector.size)$$ operation, because all the insertions happen at the same location, and `std::map::emplace_hint` is guaranteed to be amortized constant time.

-In short, most of the operations should execute in a short constant time that depends on the detail of their implementation.
+In short, most of the operations should execute in a short constant time that depends on the details of their implementation.
 Sometimes, we need to perform operations that are linear on the size of the array.

-We want to make some change this class so it can process a ITCH-5.0 feed faster, that is, we want to make total time required to process a day worth of market data shorter.
+We want to make some changes to this class so it can process an ITCH-5.0 feed faster, that is, we want to shorten the total time required to process a day worth of market data.
 In a production environment we would have further constraints, maybe the total amount of memory must be limited, or we cannot allow the tail (say p99.9) latency to process each event to grow beyond a